sailshq/skipper/README.md

 #### Lazy Stream Initialization

 Skipper only examines/processes any given file upload for as long as it takes to determine whether it is _actually used_ by your app.
-For instance, if you don't code `req.file('fake')` in your app code, the stream will be ignored, whether it contains a 25KB image or a 30TB binary payload.
-This conserves valuable system resources and reducing the effectiveness of would-be DDoS attacks.
+For instance, if you don't write `req.file('foo')` in your app code, the stream will be ignored, whether it contains a 25KB image or a 30TB binary payload.
+This conserves valuable system resources and reducing the effectiveness of would-be DoS attacks.

 #### Text Parameters

-Not only do you get access to incoming file uploads as raw streams, Skipper allows you to access the other _non-file_ metadata parameters (e.g "photoCaption" or "commentId") in the conventional way.
+In addition to providing access to incoming file uploads as raw streams, Skipper allows you to access the other _non-file_ metadata parameters (e.g "photoCaption" or "commentId") in the conventional way.
 That includes url/JSON-encoded HTTP body parameters (`req.body`), querystring parameters (`req.query`), or "route" parameters (`req.params`); in other words, all the standard stuff sent in standard AJAX uploads or HTML form submissions.
 And helper methods like `req.param()` and `req.allParams()` work too.

 > It is important to realize that the benefit above **relies on a crucial, simplifying assumption**: that user agents send any **text parameters** _before_ the first **file parameter** in the multipart HTTP request body.
 For instance, in an HTML form that means putting all of your `<input type="file"/>` tags **after** the other inputs.
 If you don't want to lay your form out that way, you'll want to use AJAX to submit it instead (see [jQuery File Upload](https://github.com/blueimp/jQuery-File-Upload) / [Angular File Upload](https://github.com/danialfarid/angular-file-upload)) or listen for the form's "submit" event to reorder the inputs before submitting the form to the server.